-- 54. Reconsignment of articles (1) If an incoming regulated article which requires an import permit or a sanitary or phytosanitary certificate does not have the permit or certificate attached to it, a biosecurity officer may, after informing the importer, detain the article for reconsignment or destruction. - (2) An incoming article that is a prohibited import shall be reconsigned or destroyed. - (3) Reconsignment is at the option and cost of the importer, but - (a) reconsignment shall be effected within a time specified by the officer, which shall be reasonable in the circumstances: - (b) if the biosecurity officer considers that the biosecurity risk of reconsignment is unacceptable, the option is not available. - (4) The power to order reconsignment of an article under this section applies also to any container, crate, baggage, package or mail which carries it. - (5) If reconsignment is not effected within the time specified under subsection (3)(a), or is not acceptable, the article or consignment shall be destroyed. - (6) No compensation is payable to the importer for the cost of reconsignment under this section. - 55.
-Destruction of articles (1) If this Act requires or authorizes an article to be destroyed, the destruction of the article shall be in accordance with this section. - (2) If an incoming article is found to be infected, infested or contaminated by a regulated pest or disease, and - (a) appropriate treatment is not available in the Cook Islands; - (b) in the opinion of a biosecurity officer, there would still be a biosecurity risk after treatment; or - (c) the importer chooses not to have the article treated, the article shall be reconsigned or, if the importer chooses, or if section 54(3) applies, destroyed.
+- 54. (1) If an incoming regulated article which requires an import permit or a sanitary or phytosanitary certificate does not have the permit or certificate attached to it, a biosecurity officer may, after informing the importer, detain the article for re-consignment or destruction. - (2) An incoming article that is a prohibited import must be re-consigned or destroyed. - (3) Re-consignment is at the option and cost of the importer, but - - (a) re-consignment must be effected within a time specified by the officer, which must be reasonable in the circumstances; and - (b) if the biosecurity officer considers that the biosecurity risk of re-consignment is unacceptable, the option is not available. - (4) The power to order re-consignment of an article under this section applies also to any container, crate, baggage, package or mail which carries it. - (5) If re-consignment is not effected within the time specified under subsection (3)(a), or is not acceptable, the article or consignment must be destroyed. - (6) No compensation is payable to the importer for the cost of re-consignment under this section. - 55.
+(1) If this Act requires or authorizes an article to be destroyed, the destruction of the article must be in accordance with this section.